jormaechea/sls-helper-plugin-janis/README.md

 #### SNS ARN Env Vars

-Environment Variables will be created for SNS Topic ARNs:
+Environment Variables can be generated using the `SNSHelper.getEnvVar(topicName)` method, that will return the following env var:

 * `[TOPIC_NAME_IN_UPPERCASE_SNAKE_CASE]_SNS_TOPIC_ARN` for the topic ARN

-For example, for a topic with the name `userCreated`, the `USER_CREATED_SNS_TOPIC_ARN` env var will be set.
+For example, for a topic with the name `userCreated`, the `USER_CREATED_SNS_TOPIC_ARN` env var will be returned.

+You MUST add it to the lambda function that uses it.

 #### SQS Connection